-Davenport man building cannon injured by exploding gun powder
+Davenport man building cannon injured by exploding gunpowder

-DAVENPORT, Iowa (KWQC) – A man working on a homemade cannon in his backyard was injured when gun powder being used for the project exploded.
+DAVENPORT, Iowa (KWQC) – A man working on a homemade cannon in his backyard was injured when gunpowder being used for the project exploded.

 Police say the man, 20, was “constructing a miniature cannon” Friday morning in the 1600 block of West 16th Street when gun powder ignited “causing a small explosion.”